-If these walls could talk, you would get an earful about the property's storied history as it served separately as a hotel, a college, and a hospital run by a quack.
-As "America's Most Haunted" hotel, 1886 Crescent Hotel has plenty of ghost stories and offers a ghost tour where guests can learn more about "The Ghost in the Morgue," among others.
+If these walls could talk, you would get an earful about the property's storied history.
+It has served as a hotel, a college and a hospital run by a quack.
+"America's Most Haunted" hotel has plenty of ghost stories and offers a ghost tour where guests can learn more about "The Ghost in the Morgue," among others.

 San Antonio, Texas

 Known as "the official hotel of the Alamo," at one time, the hotel housed a medical facility, which had a morgue and a psychiatric ward on-site.
 Guests have reported unexplained noises, apparitions and the feeling of being touched.
 Floors seven, nine, 11 and 12 are said to have the most paranormal activity.